duleorlovic/blog/_posts/2016-08-26-background-jobs-and-queues.markdown

 anywhere, for example in ApplicationMailer.
 If you want to `rescue_from` in some other non-rails class you can `include ActiveSupport::Rescuable`

-If you use Delayed::Job you can test in three ways:
+If you use Delayed::Job you can write testing in three ways:
-First is `Delayed::Worker.delay_jobs = true`
+First is when `Delayed::Worker.delay_jobs = true`

 ~~~
 expect do